MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-Date.md

 | `%Z` | Time zone offset from Universal Time Coordinate (UTC)                   | -07                      |

 > [!NOTE]
-> Window PowerShell's behavior with `Get-Date -UFormat %s` is incorrect in two respects:
+> Window sPowerShell's behavior with `Get-Date -UFormat %s` is incorrect in two respects:
 >
 > - The return value is based on local time instead of UTC time.
 > - The string representation of the seconds value has a fractional part.
 The output is